SpenceKonde/DxCore/megaavr/extras/Ref_Defines.md

 Note: Some problems only appeared on the 128k version of the AVR DA-series

 ## Identifying Timers
 Each timer has a number associated with it, as shown below.
-This may be used by preprocessor macros (`#if` et. al.) or `if()` statements to check what `MILLIS_TIMER` is, or to identify which timer (if any) is associated with a pin using the `digitalPinToTimer(pin)` macro (however, this doesn't count TCA0 or TCA1 - TCA association with pins is dynamically determined at runtime based on the PORTMUX register, and the `digitalPinToTimerNow()` function must be used; it is not compile-time constant, and cannot be used for conditional compilation).
+This may be used by preprocessor macros (`#if` et. al.) or `if()` statements to check what `MILLIS_TIMER` is, or to identify which timer (if any) is associated with a pin using the `digitalPinToTimer(pin)` macro.
 Defines are available on all parts that the core supports, whether or not the timer in question is present on the part (ie, it is safe to use them in tests/code without making sure that the part has that timer).
+There are two very closely related macros for determining pin timers:
+* `digitalPinToTimer()` tells you what timer (if any) the pin is associated with by default.
+This is a constant, when the argument is constant, the optimizer will optimize it away.
+* `digitalPinToTimerNow()` tells you what timer (if any) the pin is associated with currently.
+On megaTinyCore, this is either the result of `digitalPinToTimer()` unless that timer has been "taken over" by user code with `takeOverTCA0()` or `takeOverTCD0()`.
+On modern AVR cores like Dx-core which support use of `analogWrite()` even when the `PORTMUX.TCxROUTEA` register (where `x` is `A` or `D`) has been changed, this will return the timer currently associated with that pin. megaTinyCore does NOT support non-default timer pin mappings with `analogWrite()`- so if `PORTMUX.TCAROUTEA` (2-series) or `PORTMUX.CTRLC` (0/1-series) has been altered, this will not not reflect that.

 These are the "timers" that can be associated with a pin:
 ```text